|

 DISCUSSION GROUP COMMENTS

-NORTHAMPTON’S CORE COMPETENCIES- WHAT MAKES THE DOWNTOWN
+WHAT ARE DOWNTOWN NORTHAMPTON’S CORE COMPETENCIES- WHAT MAKES THE DOWNTOWN GREAT?

 Group 1